Inbibo/adonisfx_docs/docs/maya/skin.md

 </figure>

 > [!NOTE]
-> *Hard*, *Soft* and *Slide* values are normalised for each vertex.
+> *Hard*, *Soft* and *Slide* values are normalized for each vertex.
 Make sure to paint the values that you want to give priority to at the end in order to avoid the internal normalization overriding them in further strokes.

 ## Debugger

-In order to better visualise deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.
+In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualise, choose it from the list provided in *Features*.
-The features that can be visualised with the debugger in the AdnSkin deformer are:
+To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+The features that can be visualized with the debugger in the AdnSkin deformer are:

  - **Distance Constraints**: For each pair of vertices forming a constraint a line will be drawn.
 If the <i>Triangulate Mesh</i> option is disabled the debugged lines will align with the edges of the mesh polygons.
 If the <i>Triangulate Mesh</i> option is enabled the debugged lines will align with the edges of the underlying triangulation of the mesh.
  - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh vertex to the corresponding point on the target mesh if its *Hard Constraints* weight is greater than 0.0.